DevExpress/devextreme-documentation/concepts/05 UI Components/Chart/88 Data Aggregation/01 Enable Data Aggregation.md

-You can enable data aggregation for individual series, all series of a specific type, or for all series in the **Chart**.
+You can enable data aggregation for individual series, all series of a specific type, or for all series in the Chart.
 The following code demonstrates all the three cases:

 ---
 ##### jQuery